 Another soft texture essential to a cheese board is a classic triple creme.
 Riopelle de l’Isle is a creamy cow’s milk blue that’s rich and pleasantly funky.
 It’s a very different texture from the others, but for the stinky cheese lover, they will adore this.

 And lastly, let's finish with a gouda style cheese.
-Glengarry Lankaaster from Ontario is a semi firm, fruity, nutty cow’s milk cheese and is always a fan favorite.
+Glengarry Lankaaster from Ontario is a semi firm, fruity, nutty cow’s milk cheese and is always a fan favourite.

 I prefer beer with cheese than wine.
 The carbonation and acid lends well to pairing with great, rich cheese and these days there’s a wide variety of beer styles available.